 Day trip to Sagres & Cape St. Vincent

-Lagos is located about 40 kilometers from the most southwesternmost point of mainland Europe: Cape St. Vincent.
+Lagos is located about 40 kilometers from the southwesternmost point of mainland Europe: Cape St. Vincent.
 Here you have the feeling that you are at the very end of the world.
 The wind is always blowing (hard), the cliffs are very high and you can see the waves crashing against the rocks.
-At the tip is a lighthouse, which you can sometimes visit (there is a cafe).
+The lighthouse on the tip of the rocks is an amazing sight.

 Portimão is one of the largest cities in the Algarve and there are a lot of fun things to do.
 There are several museums, beautiful squares and the beaches (with high cliffs) are spectacular to see.
 There are also various hiking trails along the coast to discover even more beautiful places.

 Portimão is easily accessible from Lagos by train, bus, and car.

 Do you like to hike?
 Then you should definitely do the most beautiful hike in the Algarve: the Seven Hanging Valleys Trail.
 This is a walkway between the Praia da Carvoeiro and Praia da Marinha (the latter is considered the most beautiful beach in the Algarve).
 Along the way, you have beautiful views of the Algarve coast and you come across various hidden beaches.
 The walk is 6 kilometers long (12 if you walk back and forth).

 Praia da Carvoeira and Praia da Marinha are best reached by car.